Skip to main content

 The Annaleigh island, countertop, and backsplash in this kitchen has a lustrous, alabaster-hued background with marbled honey accents, charcoal gray veins, and delicate ebony flecks for unparalleled depth.
 Kath says, “Annaleigh draws inspiration from the graceful rhythm of a handwritten love letter—soft curves, flowing lines, and a sense of timeless intimacy.
 There’s a tenderness to its movement, like the drift of silk or the trace of a memory, creating a space that feels effortlessly romantic and beautifully lived in.”

-Swiss Coffee on the walls and ceiling pairs perfectly with the countertop design.
+Swiss Coffee OC-45 on walls and ceiling pairs perfectly with the countertop design.
 And cabinetry painted in Silhouette, anchors the space.
-Lynch says, “I think what’s great about Silhouette is it can feel a little warmer or a little cooler, depending on where you pair it.
-If you have a lot of warm bronze or gold tones going on in the space, along with a lot of warm white hues, you might get a warmer cast out of Silhouette.
-Whereas, if you lean heavily into grays and silvers, it might feel a little bit cooler.”
+Lynch says, “That's the beauty of Silhouette AF-655.
+It can feel a little warmer or cooler, depending on where you pair it.
+If you have a lot of warm bronze or gold tones, and warm white hues in the space, it might cast a touch warmer.
+Whereas, if you lean heavily into grays and silvers, it might cast slightly cooler.”

 QUARTZ TIP: Quartz surfaces with gentle, flowing veining, rather than bold, dramatic patterns, enhance a serene, romantic atmosphere.
 Think soft gray lines on creamy white undertones.
 And a polished or Cambria Luxe™ finish reflects light for a luminous, airy mood in the space.